 What are the Lessons Like?

-Rocket Chinese is based mostly around audio lessons and transcripts.
-You will also find lessons in reading and writing.
+The program mainly centres around audio lessons with accompanying transcripts.
 The transcripts allow you to follow along with what you hear.
-Written lessons give quite a bit of detail about certain aspects of Chinese such as when and how to use certain words.
+Written lessons give quite a bit of detail about certain aspects of Chinese such as when and how to use certain words, and some useful mnemonic and memory tricks to help you remember what you’ve learnt.

-There are also a variety of activities that accompany lessons including Sort It!, Write It!, Hear It!/Say It!, flashcards and quizzes.
+As we’ve briefly mentioned already, there’s also a variety of activities that accompany the lessons including Sort It!, Write It!, Hear It!/Say It!, flashcards and quizzes.
 These can help to practice what you’ve learned and give you some experience writing, listening and speaking.
 You can also keep up with your progress with regular quizzes.

 Additionally, most lessons include a brief culture lesson to give you more insight into Chinese.